-- Discuss South Africa as technology colony.
-How can we improve on the situation?
-Structure a firm's broader technology network. - Analyse an organisations core technologies by using scurves. - Design a technology space map to audit an organisations technological capabilities. - Define parameters that would typically be used to measure technological capability. - Describe the purpose of a gap analysis. - See the link between the technological capability audit and technology acquisition.
-Draw a technology balance sheet for an organisa-Discuss the product/market mix of an organisation from a strategic point of view.
+i ago j o r measure technological capability.
+Describe the purpose of a gap analysis.
+See the link between the technological capability audit and technology acquisition.
+Draw a technology balance sheet for an organisation.
+Discuss the product/market mix of an organisation from a strategic point of view.
 Use the s-curve techniques to determine the different technology lifecycles.
-Describe how the technology lifecycles compare with the product lifecycles.
-Discuss possible technology push / market pull strategies for an organisation.
+Describe how the technology push / market pull strategies for an organisation.
 Develop a product technology roadmap for a new product.
 Evaluate a technology acquisition case in a firm using the Ford decision framework and the capability hierarchy diagram.
-Discuss management of technology acquisition in an organisation.
-Discuss the link between technology audits and technology acquisition.
+Discuss the link between technology acquisition in an organisation.
 Textbook: To be confirmed.
 Notes: De Wet, G. Emerging from the technology colony - A view from the South.
 Department of Engineering & Technology Management article, University of Pretoria.
 De Wet, G. Technology Space Maps for Technology Management and Audit.
-Department of Engineering & Technology Management article, University of Pretoria.
-De Wet, G. Corporate Strategy and Technology Management: Creating the Interface.
-Department of Engineering & Technology Management article, University of Pretoria.
-Huston L. & Sakkab, N. 2006.
+Department of Engineering & Technology Man- agement article, University of Pretoria.
+De Wet, G. Corpo- rate Strategy and Technology Management: Creating the Interface.
+Department of Engineering & Technology Man- agement article, University of Pretoria.
+Huston L. & Sak- kab, N. 2006.
 Connect and Develop in side Procter & Gambles new model for innovation.
-Harvard Business Review, vol. 84, no, 3, pp58. lansiti, M. & West, J. 1997.
+Harvard Business Re- view, vol. 84, no, 3, pp58.
+Iansiti, M. & West, J. 1997.
 Technology Integration: Turning great research into great products.
 IEEE Engineering Management Review.
-Phaal,
+Phaal, R., Farrukh, C. & Probert, D. 2004.
+Technology roadmap- ping A planning framework for evolution and revolution.
+Technological forecasting and social change, vol. 71, no. 1-2, pp. 5-26.